jvosburgh/jvosburgh.github.io/explainers/GoVAC-Reporting.md

+---
+title: Jason Vosburgh Technical Explaner for the GoVAC® System Cloud-Based SCADA Data Flows
+layout: default
+---
-# Cloud-Based SCADA Data Flows — How Operational Data Is Ingested, Processed, Visualized, and Used by Utility Operators & ESG Teams
+# How Operational Data Is Ingested, Processed, Visualized, and Used by Utility Operators & ESG Teams

 ## Overview
 Pipeline evacuation and gas-capture operations generate large volumes of telemetry: pressures, temperatures, flow rates, engine performance, and environmental metrics.
 The GoVAC® IloT Reporting System transforms this raw field data into structured, actionable intelligence through a cloud-based SCADA workflow.
 Utility operators use this data to manage operations in real time, while ESG teams rely on it for emissions accounting, regulatory reporting, and methane-reduction verification.